Concrete Strength Grades Explained: How to Choose the Right Concrete for Your Project

 Aggregate Selection

 Aggregate quality, size, shape, and texture significantly impact concrete strength.
+3 High-strength concrete typically requires crushed rock or recycled aggregate for optimal performance.

 Curing Requirements

 Proper curing is essential for achieving design strength.
+3 Higher grades may require more stringent curing conditions, including:

 - Controlled temperature (optimal around 20°C)